 - Charging cable and base

-2. Andis 63700 Ultra Edge Bgrc Hair Clipper With Detachable Blade
+2. Andis 63700 BGRC Hair Clipper With Detachable Blade

 Unlike the previous product on my list, the Andis BGRC clipper is a corded model, though the company also makes a cordless converter that’s sold separately.
 As it is, the cord isn’t disruptive at all, allowing you to circle your (or someone else’s) head without an issue.
 Also, while the unit looks bulkier than the previous one at 6.5 inches long, it’s actually pretty lightweight.